 This was an exercise in compact power and aesthetics, and honestly, it didn’t entirely work out.
 The size of the case was extremely challenging for all the wiring in RGB components, and some thicker-than-expected SSDs bowing the side panel wasn’t an outcome we were looking for.

 But the computer still performed admirably and looked good doing it--at least with the tinted glass hiding most of the cable jumble.
-There are some places we would make changes in our own guilds, but it can be done.
+There are some places we would make changes in our own builds, but it can be done.
 Just be sure to measure an awful lot before you build, and again, don't expect everything you'd like to install to actually fit.

 MORE: Best Gaming Desktops